CalPlug/Photon_WeatherStation/ng-weather-station-frontend/README.md

 ## Introduction

-This Node/Angular-based web applications allows for the viewing of weather patterns recorded by the Weather Station and stored into a database.
+This Node/Angular-based web application allows for the viewing of weather patterns recorded by the Weather Station and stored into a database.

 ## Running the application